How can small businesses improve their ability to attract and retain talent?

 24/7 Help Line

-It’s always nice to know that someone is available to talk whenever you are.
-Providing a help line or a counseling number, particularly if it’s available 24/7, can be a huge mental health benefit to your employees.
+It’s always nice to know that someone is available to talk whenever you need to.
+Providing a helpline or a counseling number, particularly if it’s available 24/7, can be a huge mental health benefit to your employees.

 Confidentiality offers extra peace of mind to employees.
 Since privacy is a key component of these services, employees don’t need to worry that their personal information is being shared with their employer.

-One way is to simply encourage employees to develop healthy strategies for coping with work stresses.
-This can start right in the office.
+One strategy is to simply encourage employees to develop healthy methods of coping with work stresses.
+This can start right in the office once workers have returned from working remotely.
 Maybe you can build a zen room — a quiet space in the office that is off-limits for phone calls and chit chat.
-Outfit it with comfy furniture, plants, and soft lighting, and offer it as a space where workers can come to relax in relative peace and calm.
+Fill it with comfy furniture, plants, and soft lighting, and offer it as a space where workers can come to relax in relative peace and calm.

 Meditation is also a great tool for coping with stress.
-Try reserving a conference room once a week for a recurring meditation hour that people can attend as often as they’re able.
-Or create a meditation room that people can book to meditate in private.
-If your budget allows, you could also consider offering employees discounts on meditation apps, like Headspace, which provides hundreds of themed guided meditation sessions.
+After you’ve returned to the office, try reserving a conference room once a week for a recurring meditation hour that people can attend as often as they’re able.
+You could also create a meditation room that people can book to meditate in private.
+If your budget allows, you might also consider offering employees discounts on meditation apps like Headspace, which provides hundreds of themed guided meditation sessions.
+You could also suggest your employees register to join Justworks’ weekly meditation sessions that we’ve opened up to the public.

-Getting away from their desks to do another activity can be a great way for many people to de-stress.
-Encourage midday breaks that help people reset, whether that means taking a walk in the park, visiting an art gallery, or attending an exercise class.
+Getting away from their desks to participate in another activity can be a great way for many people to de-stress.
+Encourage midday breaks that help people reset, whether that means taking a walk, touring an art gallery online, or attending a virtual exercise class.

 How Justworks Can Help